 HyperlipaemiaThe use of Torisel was associated with increases in serum triglycerides and cholesterol.
 In the RCC Clinical Trial 1, hyperlipaemia was reported as an adverse event in 27% of patients.
 In the MCL Clinical Trial, hyperlipaemia was reported as an adverse event in 9.3% of patients.
 This may require initiation, or increase, in the dose of lipid-lowering agents.
 Serum cholesterol and triglycerides should be tested before and during treatment with Torisel.

 Wound healing complicationsThe use of Torisel has been associated with abnormal wound healing; therefore, caution should be exercised with the use of Torisel in the peri-surgical period.

 Concomitant use of temsirolimus with sunitinibThe combination of temsirolimus and sunitinib resulted in dose-limiting toxicity.
-Dose-limiting toxicities (grade 3/4 erythematous maculopapular rash, gout/cellulitis requiring hospitalisation) were observed in two out of three patients treated in the first cohort of a phase 1 study at doses of temsirolimus 15 mg intravenous per week and sunitinib 25 mg oral per day (days 1-28 followed by a 2-week rest) (see section 4.5).
+Dose-limiting toxicities (Grade 3/4 erythematous maculopapular rash, gout/cellulitis requiring hospitalisation) were observed in 2 out of 3 patients treated in the first cohort of a Phase 1 study at doses of temsirolimus 15 mg intravenous per week and sunitinib 25 mg oral per day (Days 1-28 followed by a 2-week rest) (see section 4.5).